njaldea/nil-service/README.md

 const auto payload = nil::service::consume<std::uint64_t>(data, size);
 // sizeof(std::uint64_t) == 8
 // data should have moved by 8 bytes
-// size should have been incremented by 8
+// size should have been decremented by 8
 ```

 This utilizes `codec`s which will be discussesd at the end.